magma1447/HomeAssistant-Zwave-ConnectionMap/README.md

 Either get GraphViz.php from [GitHub](https://github.com/pear/Image_GraphViz/blob/trunk/Image/GraphViz.php) or install it via pear, `pear install Image_GraphViz`.

 In current stable (stretch) the first package would be *php7-cli*.
-The package *graphviz* is only needed to convert the dot file into an image.

 Note that it doesn't have to be installed on the same server as your Home Assistant.
-You can install it somewhere else and just copy two two required files that are needed to generate the connection graph.
+You can install it somewhere else and just copy the two required files that are needed to generate the connection graph.

 ## Usage
 The controller is hard coded as Node 001.
 If this isn't correct, it can be changed in the source code around line 12.
-`php -f zwave-map.php <OZW.log> <zwcfg.xml>`
+`php -f zwave-map.php <OZW.log> <zwcfg.xml> <image.svg>`

-The script itself stores a dot-file as zwave-map.dot in current working directory.

-To generate an image file from the dot file you will have to use Graphviz.
-Two examples:
-`dot -Tsvg -ozwave-map.svg zwave-map.dot`
-`dot -Tpng -ozwave-map.png zwave-map.dot`